obaaa/NoraCenter/docs/features/readme.md

   - Dues of staff and trainers.
   - recording Income and expenses movement.

+## Notifications
+  - Send notifications to users in different events.

 ## Integrated system management
   - Add and modify (branche, classrooms, courses, staff).
   - Add and modify (contact information, Working times, and more).
   - Receiving suggestions and complaints.
+  - View the system event log.